openspending/docs/docs/developers/views.md

 We *can't wait* to see your contributions.
 Here are a few things that will help:

-- All open issues for the Viewer [can be found here](http://github.com/openspending/openspending/issues), labeled "Viewer".
+- All open issues for the Views Library [can be found here](http://github.com/openspending/openspending/issues), labeled "Viewer".
 If you are working on an existing issue, please let us know by commenting on an issue.
 Likewise, if you are working on something new, open an issue to let us know.
 - We follow a set of [coding standards](https://github.com/okfn/coding-standards), and we have simple examples of those coding standards implemented for [Python](https://github.com/okfn/oki-py) and [Javascript](https://github.com/okfn/oki-js).
 Please do read before starting.

 If anything is unclear, or you just want to talk with other people working on OpenSpending, then catch us on [Gitter.im](http://gitter.im/openspending/chat).